 National and international news from BBC Radio 4.

-2/6 Charlie Brooker hosts the comedy panel show that seeks the finest wrong answers.
+2/6 Charlie Brooker hosts the comedy panel show that celebrates glorious failure.

 Ifty puts the cricket team through their paces.